LucasDelfino92/morrowindsharp/main.md

 Shift+Left Click | Highlight a quest / Hide a quest / Unhide a quest | ⭐ Better Questlist

 # CHANGELOG

+04-07-2022
+- Removed **Divayth Fyr Puzzle Fixed Ownership Overhaul**, because the Ownership Overhaul tweaks to the containers don't make much sense (Divayth Fyr encourages you to steal from him, he shouldn't aggro because of it).
+- Removed **The Dream is the Door**, because it addresses a tiny immersion issue.
+- Removed **Melchior's Magnificent Manuscripts**, because high quality meshes aren't part of the guide.

 04-06-2022
 - Added **Qwerty's Various Graphics** (Blood and Bridgeropes).